6 Change Management Stages

 A Management Checklist to Guide Your Efforts in Managing Change

 Change is a complex process.
-You must consider many issues when approaching an opportunity to change.
+You must consider many issues when approaching an opportunity to change or bring about change.
 The need for change management skills is a constant in the quickly changing world of organizations.

 An organization must complete each of the steps in the model for changes to effectively transpire.
 However, completion of the steps may occur in a somewhat different order than appears here.
 In some situations, the boundaries between the stages are unclear.